delperugia/curlev/docs/reference_manual.md

 - `get_headers()`:      get all response headers as a map with case insensitive keys
 - `get_content_type()`: get the received `Content-Type` header
 - `get_redirect_url()`: get the received `Location` header

+Or if a std::future was use, get() returns a structure with the same information.

 # Aborting a request